 30-Day Waiting Period

-There is typically a 30-day waiting period from date of purchase before a new flood policy goes into effect.
+Typically, there's a 30-day waiting period from date of purchase before your policy goes into effect.
 Here are the only exceptions:

 - If your lender requires flood insurance in connection with the making, increasing, extending, or renewing of your loan.